wssbck/chillout-data-engineerin/iceberg/README.md

 - a Jupyter notebook environment that includes PySpark, Polars and DuckDB (https://jupyter.org/)
 - a single-node Trino cluster (https://trino.io/)
-- an instance of Nessie catalog (https://projectnessie.org/)
+- an instance of Lakekeeper catalog (https://lakekeeper.io/)
 - a MinIO storage service, compatible with AWS S3 and used as the underlying storage (https://min.io/)

 ### Requirements